frankfarmer/public-fpm-recipes/README.md

 # fpm-recipes

-This repo builds debs using [fpm-cookery](https://github.com/bernd/fpm-cookery), on top of Github Actions
+This repo builds debs by running [fpm-cookery](https://github.com/bernd/fpm-cookery) on the Github Actions platform.
+Debs can be downloaded [directly from github](https://github.com/frankfarmer/public-fpm-recipes/actions/workflows/bionic.yaml?query=is%3Acompleted) after every push

 The build is located in [.github/workflows/bionic.yaml](./.github/workflows/bionic.yaml)